Does 1 Degree Lie Angle Make Difference?

 Understanding Lie Angle

-An improper lie angle can result in off-center strikes, causing shots to deviate from their intended target line, also known as directional misses.
+An improper lie angle can result in off-center strikes, causing shots to deviate from their target line, also known as directional misses.

 The Effect of Lie Angle on Directional Misses